 The truth is, 97.5% of water is found in seas and oceans.
 Therefore, it cannot be consumed by humans.
 What’s more, the majority of the remaining 2.5% is locked in ice caps.

 We have a habit of leaving our taps running.
 Whether it is when we brush our teeth or wash food, it's all too easy to leave taps on and water running down the sink.
-For every minute that the tap is running, it uses as much as 12 litres of water.
+For every minute that the tap is running, it uses as much as 12 liters of water.

 When you brush your teeth turn the tap off and when you wash fruit or vegetables, fill a bowl up.
 You can then use the water that is left over when watering your lawn.

 Today, many dishwashers are now more economical than washing dishes with a sink full of water.
-The water usage of modern dishwashers is very low and some use just a few litres of water to clean a number of meals worth of dishes.
+The water usage of modern dishwashers is very low and some use just a few liters of water to clean a number of meals worth of dishes.
 What’s more, they even come with eco settings that we can use.

 To save water, you should purchase a dishwasher that fits the needs of your household4.
 Further, simply making sure your dishwasher is full when you use it reduces the number of loads and helps to save water.

 Many people tend to pre-rinse their dishes before putting them in the dishwasher.
 This will see them not only using unnecessary water but also potentially leaving the tap running too.

 You can also put a washing-up bowl in your sink and couple it with a long last zero-waste dish soap bar.
 This can catch any excess water and can reduce wasted water by as much as 50% and the suds will last longer too when washing dishes by hand.
 If you do have to use your tap, then a tap aerator can help to reduce the flow of water.
 Should you have two sinks fill one with rinse water rather than using a running tap.